The lessons in Eindhoven are given by Robert, Sylvester, Jolet and Andrea.

-Chantal and Robert dance the Lindy Hop since 1999.
-They get their inspiration from regular visits to the United States.
-There they learned that next to attending workshops the best way to advance in Lindy Hop is to social dance with as many different people as possible.
-In their classes they try to stay as close as possible to the laws that govern the social dance floor.
-They focus on simple moves in a number of variations.
+Robert dances the Lindy Hop since 1999.
+He got his inspiration from regular visits to the United States.
+There he learned that next to attending workshops the best way to advance in Lindy Hop is to social dance with as many different people as possible.
+In his classes he tries to stay as close as possible to the laws that govern the social dance floor.
+He focusses on simple moves in a number of variations.
 By mixing them up people can work on their lead and follow skills.
-Chantal and Robert also like to work with their students on musicality.
-They believe that music is the main driving power for all interesting moves.
+Robert also likes to work with his students on musicality.
+He believes that music is the main driving power for all interesting moves.

-Chantal and Robert started teaching in 2002.
+Robert started teaching together with Chantal in 2002.
 They gradually built a small but steady Lindy scene in their home town Eindhoven, the Netherlands.
 They have taught at Lindy Hop workshops in the Netherlands, Belgium, Lanzarote and Germany.
 For one of these workshops they have been announced as the Lindy hop Think Tank.
 They are still wondering why.

 Sylvester has been dancing Lindy Hop since 2015 and immediately fell in love with the dance.
 Attending as many classes, (international) workshops and social dance events as he could, he quickly grew as a dancer, and started teaching in 2017.
 Sylvester aims for Lindy Hop in Eindhoven to be more than just a dance class, but for it to also be a welcoming community, focused on having fun while dancing.
 Teaching as both a lead and a follow, Sylvester possesses a keen understanding of the interplay between these roles, bringing a unique perspective as a teacher.
 He likes to focus on flow, connection, freedom in footwork, and turning simple steps into real dancing.
 Expect some happy and friendly instruction based on musicality and technique.